All Episodes

 I put that forth in my books in the late 60s.

-At that time, people weren't ready.
+And at that time, people weren't ready.

-These are solid, clunk clunk, physical.
+These are solid, clunk, clunk, physical.

-Like I say, I have chased these beings, if you will, all over the world.
+And like I say, I have chased these beings, if you will, all over the world.

-So nothing I can say is dogmatic, so please understand that.
+So nothing I can say is dogmatic.

-What I have seen with my own eyes and my own experience seems to be multi-dimensional or Uh, more than it seems to be physical, but I'm not denying the physical.
+It seems what I have seen with my own eyes and my own experience seems to be multidimensional or paraphysical more than it seems to be physical.

-I would never do that, but I'm saying the bulk of what we see, I think, is multidimensional or paraphysical.
+But I'm saying the bulk of what we see, I think, is multidimensional or paraphysical.

-Um, I'm not gonna, we're not gonna have time for you to answer this completely right now, but I had on my program the other day an individual, and I've had faxes from individuals lately, and I know this sounds crazy and it sounds like a TV series revisited, but they firmly Literally claim they are immortal.
+We're not going to have time for you to answer this completely right now, but I had on my program the other day an individual, and I've had faxes from individuals lately.

 People who claim their aging process has halted.